Match Game: Reruns

 The 1973–82 incarnations are shown in reruns daily on Buzzr and GSN.

-Virtually all episodes of this version are still extant, although some are reportedly not shown due to celebrities' refusals of clearances and others have been banned for various reasons (usually for answers from either celebrities or contestants that are now deemed to no longer be politically correct).
-Some episodes no longer air on GSN because old videocassettes were damaged.
-The 1990–91 ABC version has also had runs on GSN, most recently from 2002 to 2004.
+Virtually all episodes of this version are still extant, although some are reportedly not shown due to celebrities' refusals of clearances, while others have been banned for various reasons (usually for answers from either celebrities or contestants that are now deemed to no longer be politically correct) or pulled from reruns due to tape damage.
+The 1990–91 ABC version has also had runs on GSN until 2005.
 On December 25, 2012, an episode of the 1998 version along with a Bert Convy pilot aired on GSN for the first time as part of a Match Game marathon.

-Buzzr also airs reruns of the 1970's Match Game incarnation.
+Buzzr also airs reruns of the 1970s Match Game incarnation.
 Buzzr added the Match Game-Hollywood Squares Hour episodes to its lineup in February 2019, initially with the first week of episodes; more episodes were eventually added in September after the network updated the show's archive for 21st-century broadcasting standards.
 Those episodes had not been seen on television since their original broadcasts.